ossf/scorecard/docs/checks.md

 ## Webhooks

-Risk: `High`  (possible service can be accessed by third-party)
+Risk: `High`  (service possibly accessible to third parties)

-This check validates if the webhook defined in the repository have a token configured to authenticate the origin of the request to make sure that is a trusted request.
+This check determines whether the webhook defined in the repository has a token configured to authenticate the origins of requests.

 **Remediation steps**
-- Check if your service supports the token authentication.
+- Check whether your service supports token authentication.
-- If that supports set the secret in the Webhook configuration.
+- If there is support for token authentication, set the secret in the webhook configuration.
+See [Setting up a webhook](https://docs.github.com/en/developers/webhooks-and-events/webhooks/creating-webhooks#setting-up-a-webhook)
-- If does not support, consider implementing this support, more information can be found on <https://docs.github.com/en/developers/webhooks-and-events/webhooks/securing-your-webhooks>.
+- If there is no support for token authentication, consider implementing it by following [these directions](https://docs.github.com/en/developers/webhooks-and-events/webhooks/securing-your-webhooks).